-Preventing communicable diseases involves taking ongoing measures to reduce the risk of transmission at Douglas College locations.
+Preventing communicable disease involves taking ongoing measures to reduce the risk of transmission in the workplace.
 Vaccines, antibiotics, antivirals, innate immunity, and/or acquired immunity can provide some protection against certain communicable diseases.

-Not all communicable diseases are treatable, nor are current treatments guaranteed to protect against communicable diseases.
+Not all communicable diseases are treatable, nor are current treatments guaranteed to protect against a communicable disease.
 Therefore, it is important to limit the spread of a communicable disease before it has the potential to cause serious illness/disease by implementing additional measures including:

-- Wash hands/use hand sanitizer often - Use proper cough/sneeze etiquette - Routinely clean and disinfect surfaces - Maintain appropriate immunizations and vaccinations - Complete self-checks and avoid public places, work, or school when sick - Wear masks or other protective equipment as required/recommended or by personal choice - Handle/prepare food safely: keep foods at correct temperatures, cook foods (especially meat) thoroughly, wash produce, and observe expiration dates - Follow universal precautions when working with bloodborne pathogens
+- Wash hands/use hand sanitizer often

+- Use proper cough/sneeze etiquette

+- Routinely clean and disinfect surfaces

+- Maintain appropriate immunizations and vaccinations

+- Complete self checks and avoid public places, work, or school when sick

+- Wear non-medical masks as recommended or required by Public Health - Handle/prepare food safely: keep foods at correct temperatures, cook foods (especially meat) thoroughly, wash produce, and observe expiration dates - Follow universal precautions when working with blood borne pathogens